DrDecipher/SuperfluidACE/.pSuperfluid/Features/sessionResume.md

 ---

 ## 1 Narrative Context

-We are extending the *feature-development workflow* inside SuperfluidACE.
+We are extending the _feature-development workflow_ inside SuperfluidACE.

 • Feature 001 added recursive `#include` support.
 • Feature 002 created `init_feature.py`, plus Status/Files tracking tables, and
 introduced the Milestone-Push Git policy.

-In Feature 002 **all steps are complete except Step 7** – adding a “Reporting Expectations” subsection to the dev-plan file.
+In Feature 002 **all steps are complete except Step 7** – adding a “Reporting Expectations” subsection that:

+• Briefly explains what was accomplished so far.
+• Lists any remaining tasks or follow-ups.
+• Ends with a clear question or prompt asking the user how to proceed.

 When you (future agent) resume:

 1. Open `.pSuperfluid/Features/B_Development/002_init-feature-script.md`.
-2. In the Execution-Steps table mark Step 7 Status → *In Progress* **before** editing.
+2. In the Execution-Steps table mark Step 7 Status → _In Progress_ **before**
+   editing.
 3. Add the missing subsection (copy style from Feature 001).
-4. Mark Step 7 *Complete* and fill the Files column.
+4. Mark Step 7 _Complete_ and fill the Files column.
 5. Append a ChangeLog entry and follow CommentPolicy.
 6. **Do not push** until the user approves – see Milestone-Push policy in `AGENTS.md`.

+If you hit an unexpected error:

+• Re-read the project policies in `AGENTS.md` to ensure your next action is compliant.
+• Check `.pSuperfluid/Logs/ChangeLog.md` for recent context.
+• Ask the user for guidance rather than guessing — preserving history is more important than speed.

 ---

 ## 2 Copy-and-Paste Cheat-Sheet

 ---